-Keeping your home clean is a beast of a necessity…there I said what we’re all thinking…lol.
-It may be tempting to grab a few store-bought products from the shelf to keep your house clean, but all of those chemicals can begin to take a toll.
+Keeping your home clean is a beast of a necessity…there I said what we are all thinking…lol.
+It may be tempting to grab a few store-bought products from the shelf to keep your house clean, but all of those chemicals can begin to take a toll on you and your family, believe me.

 Making them at home is not only better for the well-being of your family, it’s also very easy!
 In fact, you probably already have most of the supplies you need to make your own cleaners in your kitchen.
 These 10 simple ingredients (many are probably already something you keep are all you need to make your own natural cleaning products.